Layout Image

 Get a good secure firewall on your Windows computer for free.
 For those who have no idea what a firewall is, it is like having a security guard at the entrance to a building, monitoring who is coming and going.
 The guard stops those entering the building who he sees as suspicious or dangerous, and prevents those leaving the building who may have broken in and be trying to steal something.
 A computer firewall basically a security guard for your computer.

-These are the best general rules I can give you to deal with all those firewall questions.
+These are the best general suggestions I can give you to deal with all those firewall questions.

 Disclaimer: This is an amateur volunteer run service.
 Human error can provide incorrect information, and equipment malfunction can produce false readings.
 Do not rely on, or take action upon information presented on this web site or at SCCC activities, without further research.
 Views expressed in the pages, images, or tutorials on the SCCC Inc., web site or presented at venues, maybe the personal opinions of the relevant writers or presenters, and are not necessarily representative of those of SCCC Inc.